ManuelPalermo/mushroom_rl_imitation/README.md

 - Implemented Algorithms: GAIL, VAIL (with PPO or TRPO policy update versions available).
 - Option for easy states/actions selection for descriminator.
-- Algorithms are still being benchmarked in multiple environemnts.
 - There are multiple examples available.
+- Algorithms are still being benchmarked in multiple environments.